Jack dances from Bristol's Harbourside to Horfield Common

 Then he's back amongst the busy shoppers again, as he comes to Gloucester Road and entertains the crowds outside the Promenade's many bars and cafes.

-From here, he mingles with the locals all the way to Ash Road, where he turns and heads for Horfield Common.
+From here, he mingles with the locals all the way to Horfield, where he heads for the green space of the Common.

-At Horfield Common, Jack is surrounded by the crowds who have come to see him reach the end of his journey.
+At Horfield, Jack is surrounded by the crowds who have come to see him reach the end of his journey.
 If you are one of them, please take a step back and leave space for his final dance.

 It's nearly the end now, and Jack's attendants mark the end of Jack's journey with dancing and his poem.
 But now Jack must die, marking the start of Summer.